Pendium

 What AI doesn't mention

-• The internal ANC mic nub inside the earcup can touch some users' ears
+• The internal ANC mic nub can rub against the ears of players with larger ears

 Razer BlackShark V2 X